Launching a Tennessee Startup

 4. Build Your Founding Team and Entrepreneurial Network

-Startups with two founders are 19% less likely to scale prematurely than solo founders.
-Research shows that entrepreneurs launching a startup without a co-founder take 3.6 times longer to see significant growth — enough to outgrow the volatile startup stage.
+Startups with two founders are 19% less likely to scale prematurely than startups with a solo founder.
+Research shows that aspiring entrepreneurs launching a startup without a co-founder take 3.6 times longer to see significant growth — enough to outgrow the volatile startup stage.

-Despite these statistics, not all entrepreneurs need a co-founder to be successful.
+Despite these statistics, not all startup owners need a co-founder to be successful in their startup journey.
 Bringing on co-founders is all about filling important gaps to ensure all of the company’s needs are met, such as:

 - Skills gaps